ssfsx17/ffpnp/Jobs/JobDetails/Viking.md

 Envenom (10 MP) (single) - Attack, and attempt to cause Poison-Plus status.

+Overpower (10 AP) (multi) - Attack all enemies.
+On hit, attempt to force each enemy to spend their next action doing a normal attack on you.
+The attempt to force enemy behavior is at -50 Accuracy.

 Pillage Rare (1 AP) (single) - Attack, and take a rare item that the target possessed.

 ### Brutality T6

+Inner Beast (4 AP) (single) - Attack for double damage, ignoring Evasion.

 Raider Strike (1 AP) (single) - Attack, and do not trigger any counters.

 ### Brutality T7

+Deliverance (2 AP) (self-only) - Causes Brave status (6).

 Haunting Strike (1 AP) (single) - Attack, and attempt to cause Blind status.

 ### Brutality T8

+Raw Intuition (4 AP) (self-only) - Causes Boost Evasion status (4).

 War Cry (5 AP) (multi) - Causes Protect status (6).